itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

     \end{align*}

-Variable :math:`s` doesn't contain recover pattern.
+Variable :math:`s` doesn't contain recovered pattern.
-As you can see we sum up all information from the weights.
+Let's think about the result.
+We sum up all information from the weights where each value can be any integer with an absolute value equal or greater to the number of patterns inside the network.
-It's clear that value not necessary equal to -1 or 1, so we must do something else with this output and make the result values as bipolar numbers.
+It's clear that total sum value for :math:`s_i` not necessary equal to -1 or 1, so we must make additional operations that make bipolar vector from the :math:`s`.

 Let's think about this product operation.
 What does it actualy do?
-Basically after outer product we save our pattern dublicated :math:`n` times (where :math:`n` is a number of features in input vector) inside the weight (we will see it later in this tutorial).
+Basically after training procedure we saved our pattern dublicated :math:`n` times (where :math:`n` is a number of features in input vector) inside the weight.
-When we store more patterns we get interception between them (its called a **crosstalk**) and each pattern add some noise to the another patterns.
+When we store more patterns we get interception between them (its called a **crosstalk**) and each pattern add noise to the another patterns.
 So, after product between :math:`W` and :math:`x` for each value from the vector :math:`x` we get a recovered vector with a little bit noise.
 For :math:`x_1` we get a first column from the matrix :math:`W`, for the :math:`x_2` a second column, and so on.
-Pay attention that we reverse sign before store it if :math:`x_i = -1` and in recovery operation we reverse it back, so after recovery procedure sign would be valid.
 Next we add all vectors together.
 This operation looks like voting.
 For example we have 3 vectors.
-If the first two vectors have 1 at first position and the third one has -1 at the same position, so the winner must be value 1.
+If the first two vectors have 1 at the first position and the third one has -1 at the same position, so the winner must be value 1.
 We can make the same voting procedure with :math:`sign` function.
 So the output value must be 1 if total value is greater then zero and -1 otherwise.